jeremy-rifkin/cpptrace/README.md

 ## API

-`cpptrace::print_trace()` can be used to print a stacktrace at the current call site, `cpptrace::generate_trace()` can be used to get raw frame information for custom use.
+`cpptrace::generate_trace()` can used to generate a stacktrace object at the current call site.
+Resolved frames can be accessed from this object with `.frames` and also the trace can be printed with `.print()`.
+Cpptrace also provides a method to get lightweight raw traces, which are just vectors of program counters, which can be resolved at a later time.

 **Note:** Debug info (`-g`/`/Z7`/`/Zi`/`/DEBUG`) is generally required for good trace information.